nipy/nibabel/doc/source/dicom/dicom_intro.rst

 A module is a named and defined grouping of attributes (data elements) with related meaning.
 PS 3.3:

+.. admonition:: 3.8.8 Module:

-    3.8.8 Module: A set of Attributes within an Information Entity or Normalized IOD which are logically related to each other.
+    A set of Attributes within an Information Entity or Normalized IOD which are logically related to each other.

 Grouping attributes into modules simplifies the definition of multiple composite